academe/sugarrestapi/README.md

 For a "self-service portal" contacts need to be authenitcated.
 This would require putting authentication details against a contact (username, encrypted password, portal access enabled for contact etc) and exposing it through the REST API (e.g. to set/reset password, authenticate a user).
+* A refactor is needed to get the method names more consistent.
+Some methods return objects and some return arrays of data.
+Both are useful, but do need to be more clearly separated.